-Over the past fifty years, the production of pistachio (Pistachio Vera 1) in central annually 350,000 tons of pistachios.
-Iran is the most important pistachio exporter
+Over the past fifty years, the production of pistachio (Pistachio Vera I) in central Iran has raised dramatically so it is now about 380,000 hectares and produces annually 350,000 tons of pistachios.
+Iran is the most important pistachio exporter (DIA, 2008).